 Since the fire sprinklers are activated by heat, there is no risk of accidental activation of your fire sprinkler system by smoke or dust in the air.
 There is, however, a risk of your fire sprinklers going off due to tampering, whether accidental or intentional.
 If a sprinkler head gets accidentally knocked off (by a forklift, truck, repairman, etc.), there’s going to be lots and lots of water flowing through that sprinkler head until the system is shut down.

 Q: Why do I need a fire sprinkler system in my building?

-According to the National Fire Protection Association (NFPA), fire sprinklers reduce the risk of death and average property loss by 50 to 66 percent.
+According to the National Fire Protection Association (NFPA), fire sprinklers reduce the risk of death and average property loss by 50-66%.
 Broken down by industry, civilian deaths in sprinklered buildings between 1989 and 1998 were reduced by:

-The average property damage per hotel or motel fire was 56 percent less in structures with fire sprinkler systems than without.
+The average property damage per hotel or motel fire was 56% less in structures with fire sprinkler systems than without.
 The numbers above tell a compelling story.
 Fire sprinkler systems save money and save lives.